Brian Whelan: Career

 Later years in England were devoted to exhibiting his works throughout England (St Edmundsbury Cathedral, Norwich Cathedral, St Benedict's Abbey) and internationally (Spain, China, United States) and writing books.

-From 2013 - 2019, he and his American wife Wendy Roseberry had lived in the historic village of Waterford, Virginia, USA, where they had created a studio out of an old outbuilding.
+From 2013 to 2019, he and his American wife Wendy Roseberry had lived in the historic village of Waterford, Virginia, US, where they had created a studio out of an old outbuilding.

-Since 2020, they have lived in Connecticut, USA.
+Since 2020, they have lived in Connecticut, US.
 The studio is in a former horse stable.

 Works and exhibitions

+In 2024-25, Brian continues a US tour of his solo show of the large nontych ‘Holy City’ at Trinity Church Wall Street in NYC.

+He will also be one of three artists in an international tour,‘Noah, a Future Hope’.

+Whelan’s John Roberts commission for the Episcopal Church of Wyoming is first unveiled at the John Roberts Festival on June 3, 2023.
+From there the 13 paintings embark on an international tour.